Optimization for L1-Norm Error Fitting via Data Aggregation: Computational Experiment

 The initial clusters are generated by the projected data $A\bar{X}$, where $\bar{X}$ is the $m$ by $p$ principal component matrix obtained by the standard $L_2$ PCA.
 The procedure is motivated by the assumption that $L_2$ PCA gives a good initial solution to the $L_1$ PCA problem.
 Also, the computational cost is relatively inexpensive.

-We test the algorithms with sampled sub-matrices of the data sets from the UCL Machine Learning Repository \cite{Lichman:2013}.
+We test the algorithms with sampled sub-matrices of the data sets from the UCI Machine Learning Repository \cite{Lichman:2013}.
 We use four original UCI instances (Cardiotocography, Ionosphere, Indian Liver Patient Dataset, Connectionist Bench (Sonar)) and sample $n$ original entries and $m$ features, where $n \in \{10,15,20,25\}$ and $m \in \{3,4,5\}$.
 For each $(n,m)$ pair of the UCI data, we sample 10 instances.

 In Table \ref{table_l1pcamax_small}, the result aggregated by $n,m,$ and $p$ is presented.
-Although we considered sampled instances from four different data sets, we were unable to find performance differences between them.
+Although the sampled instances from four different data sets are considered, we were unable to find performance differences between them.
 Hence, the result is aggregated by $n,m,$ and $p$, and each row in Table \ref{table_l1pcamax_small} is the average of 40 outcomes (10 instances for n and m pair and 4 data sets).
 The last column \textit{Speedup} = $1/\rho$ is added because the $\rho$ values are too small to check the effect of AID in detail.
 When $p=1$, the execution times of both algorithms are within one second (except for one case).
 However, the $\rho$ values indicate that AID is faster than MKP, and the $\rho$ values decrease in $n$.
 When $p = 2$, the improvement by AID is even more significant.
 The $\rho$ values decrease as $n$ and $m$ increase, and AID is 9288 times faster than MKP in the best case.
-The $\Delta$ values are not zero because the aggregated problem solver uses SVD and is sensitive to small changes in the matrix.
-However, the $\Delta$ values are less than 1\% for all cases.
+The $\Delta$ values are not zero because (\rmnum{1}) AID does not guarantee optimality and (\rmnum{2}) the aggregated problem solver uses SVD and is sensitive to small changes in the matrix.
+However, the $\Delta$ values are less than 1\% for all cases and the empirical performance of AID is near-optimal.